A to Z Video Editing

 Stop motion = A filmmaking technique that involves creating an animation by photographing individual frames of a scene in a sequential order.

 Sync = The alignment or synchronization of audio and video elements.
-Lip sync, for instance, ensures that the spoken words match the lip movements of actors on screen.
+Lip-sync, for instance, ensures that the spoken words match the actors' lip movements on screen.

 T

-Timelapse = A visually condensed version of footage, played at higher speed than the original.
-Technique often used in films to illustrate the passing of time.
+Timelapse = A visually condensed version of footage, played at a higher speed than the original.
+This technique is often used in films to illustrate the passing of time.

 Transcoding = Process of converting digital media files from one encoding or compression format to another.